google/cronet.dart/README.md

 dart test --platform vm
 ```

-You can also test your cronet build independently by following [BUILD.md](third_party/cronet_sample/BUILD.md).
+You can also verify your cronet binaries using `dart run cronet:setup verify`.
+Make sure to have `cmake 3.15`.

 ## Building Your Own